pathfindertimothy/dapp4-automation/README.md

 ## Requirements

-Create a comprehensive suite of end-to-end (e2e) tests for a decentralized application (DApp) that interacts with a smart contract on the Sepolia Testnet.
+Fork this repository and create a comprehensive suite of end-to-end (e2e) tests for a decentralized application (DApp) that interacts with a smart contract on the Sepolia Testnet.
 The DApp consists of a smart contract and a Next.js frontend application.
+You can access the DApp from [https://qa-challange.netlify.app](https://qa-challange.netlify.app).

 ### Test Suite Structure

-Organize the e2e tests into feature files within the `e2e` folder, following the Gherkin syntax for behavior-driven development (BDD).
-Use the following existing feature files as a basis:
+Organize this project as you prefer.
+Inside the folder `e2e` you will find the the feature files, which following the Gherkin syntax for behavior-driven development (BDD).
+Use the following existing feature files as a basis for this challenge:

 - `01-app-access.feature`
 - `02-search-erc20-token.feature`